 Tasks:

-1) Obtain a potentially abusive domain name from a live stream of data – e.g. e-mail server connection requests, outbound network requests at the DNS resolver, pre-fetching activities of browsers on a corporate network, requests to a WAF (Web Application Firewall).
+1) Obtain a potentially abusive domain name from a live stream of data – limited to e-mail server connection requests, outbound network requests at the DNS resolver, pre-fetching activities of browsers on a corporate network, or requests to a WAF (Web Application Firewall).

 2) Query RDS data for information about the domain including age, nameservers, and registrar.
-Other data such as contact data would be desirable, but response time is usually too slow to reliably use.
+Other data such as contact data would perhaps be desirable, but response time is usually too slow to reliably use, and inconsistent with the principle of proportionality inherent in data protection law.

 4) Use known techniques and infrastructure of both “good” and “bad” actors to determine likelihood of a malicious registration.
 Prime factors include age of domain, nameservers of domain, and registrar of domain.